Rand-ludtke/rand-dnd/content/Items/Goggles of Shared Sight.md

 - **Conscripted Sight**: The wearer can use an action to switch between their own vision and the creature's sight at will within the duration.
 They can also end the connection early as a bonus action.

-- **Recharge**: Once used 3 times, the goggles regain their magic at dawn.
-Alternatively, the wearer can expend a 2nd-level spell slot to recharge them immediately.

 - **Mental Link**: The wearer can communicate simple commands mentally to the conscripted animal during Shared Vision.